 Fires burns in forests and rangeland, playing a vital ecological role in keeping land healthy.
 Fire reduces dead vegetation, replenishes nutrients in the soil, stimulates new growth, and maintains biological diversity.
-Over time a mix of forest management practices, fire suppression, and recently - drought, has led to overcrowding of vegetation and plants and shrubs that may not be ecologically adapted to live with fire.
+Over time a mix of forest management practices and fire suppression has led to overcrowding of vegetation and plants and shrubs that may not be ecologically adapted to live with fire.
 As a result, our forests are now conducive to large, severe wild land fires.
 Prescribed burns allow fire managers to reintroduce fire under a more controlled environment, usually in the spring or fall, to lower fire intensities and produce fire effects that are more desirable to land managers and the public.
-Once completed, the prescribed burn area will also serve to lessen fire intensities from naturally ignited fires such as lightning and provides fire managers more options when suppressing future fires.
+Once completed, the prescribed burn area will also serve to lessen fire intensities from future wildfires.

-In the Black Hills, public landmanagers have been reducing accumulations of hazardous fuels that lead to large, severe wild land fires through the use of mechanical treatment and prescribed fire.
-Reducing hazardous fuels through prescribed fire and other tools is a key component of the National Fire Plan.
-This plan is interagency strategy, developed by the Department of Agriculture and Department of Interior, to respond to severe wild land fires. reduce fire's impacts on rural communities, and to assure sufficient firefighting capacity in the future.
+In the Black Hills, public land managers have been reducing accumulations of hazardous fuels that lead to large, severe wild land fires through mechanical treatments of non-commerical trees and prescribed fire.
+Reducing hazardousfuels through prescribed fire and other tools is a key component of the National Fire Plan.
+This plan is interagency strategy, developed by the Department of Agriculture and Department of Interior, to respond to severe wild land fires, reduce fire's impacts on rural communities, and to assure sufficient firefighting capacity in the future.
 The National Fire Plan, as well as other legislation such as the Healthy Forest Restoration Act, provides direction for land managers to reduce fuel concentrations and threats of uncharacteristic wildfires in the Wildland Urban Interface.

 Substantial progress has been made implementing prescribed fire projects and mechanical fuels reduction treatments within the urban interface mix.
-Mechanical fuels reduction involves removal or shredding of dense stands of trees.
-The Forest Service will utilize private contractors with machines that use special attachments that fragment the trees and reduce slash accumulations that can lead to more intense fires.
-Mechanically thinningtrees will remove laddering fuels that reach into the canopies of the older trees.
+Mechanical fuels reduction involves removal or shredding of dense stands of of small diameter, non-commercial trees.
+The Forest Service will utilize private contractors with machines that use special attachments that shred seedling & saplings and reduce slash accumulations that can lead to more intense fires.
+Mechanically thinning trees will remove laddering fuels that reach into the canopies of the older trees.
 Removing ladder fuels will decrease torching of trees and ultimately crown fires.
 Mechanical fuels treatments are conducted near private property where prescribed fire may be too risky.